Nikeweke/EXAMPLES--NODEJS/git-scenarios.md

 git switch develop

-# get current version of package, see next version to set in release sheet
+# get current version of package (2.42.0), see next version to set in release sheet (2.43.0)
 cat package.json|jq .version

 git flow init
   > Which branch should be used for bringing forth production releases?
 (Select - master)